 The average age of first use of marijuana for 7th graders in this survey is 11 years whereas for 12th graders is 15 years.

 Age of First Use - Any Illicit Drugs

-The average age of first use of marijuana for 7th graders in this survey is 11 years whereas for 12th graders is 15 years.
+The average age of first use of any illicit drug for 7th graders in this survey is 11 years whereas for 12th graders is 15 years.

 Protective Factors